discordeno/discordeno/website/docs/caching.md

 Discordeno is designed to be minimal, this means that it won't handle the events that you don't have a function attached to.
 This means that it won't run customizers on those events.

-For example, let's say that you have a function set to `BOT.events.guildCreate` but not `BOT.events.guildUpdate`, then `BOT.transformers.customizers.guild` will be run whenever there's a `GUILD_CREATE` event but not on `GUILD_UPDATE` event.
+For example, let's say that you have a function set to `bot.events.guildCreate` but not `bot.events.guildUpdate`, then `bot.transformers.customizers.guild` will be run whenever there's a `GUILD_CREATE` event but not on `GUILD_UPDATE` event.
 This will lead to your cached guild not being up to date if that guild is updated.

 To solve this issue, you should attach a dummy function to all events that could update the cached object.
 For a guild, there are only 2 events: `GUILD_CREATE` and `GUILD_UPDATE`.
-Since in this example you already have a `BOT.events.guildCreate` and lack a `BOT.events.guildUpdate`, you can simply do like: `BOT.events.guildUpdate = () => {}` to make Discordeno handle this event, which in turn calls the `BOT.transformers.customizers.guild` function, which will let you update your cache on `GUILD_UPDATE` event.
+Since in this example you already have a `bot.events.guildCreate` and lack a `bot.events.guildUpdate`, you can simply do like: `bot.events.guildUpdate = () => {}` to make Discordeno handle this event, which in turn calls the `bot.transformers.customizers.guild` function, which will let you update your cache on `GUILD_UPDATE` event.

 Now there's an easy way to go about and find all the events that would run the customizer you're working with.
 Simply go to [Discordeno's codebase](https://github.com/discordeno/discordeno), Ctrl + F and enter `transformers.<YOUR_CACHED_OBJECT_NAME>` and look into the files that are in the directory `package/bot/src/handlers/**`.
-All the files displayed there are the events you're looking for to add to your `BOT.events`.
+All the files displayed there are the events you're looking for to add to your `bot.events`.
 You can take a look at [how we handle it at dd-cache-proxy](https://github.com/AwesomeStickz/dd-cache-proxy/blob/main/setupDummyEvents.ts) to get a better idea of this.